ad-freiburg/elevant/README.md

 ## Get the Data
-For linking entities in text or evaluating the output of a linker, our system needs information about entities and mention texts, e.g. entity labels, aliases, popularity scores, types, the frequency with which a mention is linked to a certain article in Wikipedia, etc. This information is stored in and read from several files.
+For linking entities in text or evaluating the output of a linker, our system needs information about entities and mention texts, e.g. entity names, aliases, popularity scores, types, the frequency with which a mention is linked to a certain article in Wikipedia, etc. This information is stored in and read from several files.
 Since these files are too large to upload them on GitHub, you can either download them from our servers (fast) or build them yourself (slow, RAM intensive, but the resulting files might be based on a more recent Wikidata/Wikipedia dump).